neondatabase/website/content/docs/extensions/pg_embedding.md

 The GitHub repository for the Neon `pg_embedding` extension can be found [here](https://github.com/neondatabase/pg_embedding).

-## Upgrade to pg_embedding with on-disk indexes

-The `pg_embedding` extension version in Neon was updated on August 2, 2023 to add support for on-disk index creation and additional distance metrics.
-If you installed `pg_embedding` before this date, please upgrade to the new version following the instructions below.

-Previously, HNSW indexes were created in memory and would be recreated on first access after a compute restart.
-Also, in addition to Euclidean (L2) distance, the new version of `pg_embedding` supports Cosine and Manhattan distance metrics.

-Upgrading to the new version of `pg_embedding` requires dropping the extension with existing HNSW indexes, releasing memory held by HNSW indexes, reinstalling the `pg_embedding` extension, and re-creating your HNSW indexes.

-STEPS TBD

 ## Migrate from pgvector to pg_embedding

 The `pgvector` extension stores vector embeddings in a `VECTOR` column type: